devops-works/binenv/README.md

 Welcomed !

-We will need other instalaltion mechanisms (see https://github.com/devops-works/binenv/tree/master/internal/install).
+We will need other installation mechanisms (see https://github.com/devops-works/binenv/tree/master/internal/install).

 ## Licence